 HIS 383 World War II

-Students will examine the origins, course, and legacy of the Second World War with attention paid to both the European and Pacific Theaters.
-Lectures and discussions will be complemented by documentary and film viewings.
+Students will examine the origins, course and legacy of World War II, with attention paid to both the European and Pacific theaters

 HIS 384 The Korean and Vietnam Wars

-This class explores the origins, course, and legacy of America's involvement in the two hot wars of the Cold War era.
-The class is team-taught with a former army officer who served in Vietnam.
+This class explores the origins, course and legacy of America’s involvement in the two hot wars of the Cold War era.
+Guest speakers and analysis of Vietnam War historiography enhance students’ understanding of Vietnam War history.